 - Students must have a combined GRE score of 900 with minimum scores of 450 Verbal and 450 Quantitative or Analytical (test taken before October 2002).
-Tests taken after October 2002 require verbal and quantitative scores and a minimum GRE analytical writing test score of 4.5. - Students must submit three letters of recommendation. - The Department of Curriculum and Instruction strongly recommends that the GRE test be taken a second time before initiating an admission appeal. - Applicants must have at least a 3.0 GPA.
+Tests taken after October 2002 require verbal and quantitative scores and a minimum GRE analytical writing test score of 4.5.
+The MAT also is acceptable with a minimum score of 400. - Students must submit three letters of recommendation.

+- The Department of Curriculum and Instruction strongly recommends that the GRE test be taken a second time before initiating an admission appeal. - Applicants must have at least a 3.0 GPA.